The Plan:

 In addition to dynamic search and posting capabilities, we expect to offer feature articles with pictures.
 These articles will provide students with summary overviews about the range of opportunities available at some of the larger non-profit organizations.
 We will also send writers into the field to cover specific projects which reoccur on a regular basis.
 Please contact us (see below) if you would be willing to write for us.

 If you are over 18, feel free to also use our website; however, consider volunteering to become a group leader.
 Many organizations require an adult leader to manage small groups of high school volunteers.
-You may use our message forum to post your availability to host such a group.

 Welcome!